SHIELD-scanner/shield-receiver/README.md

 ## Configuration

 Configure the service using environment variables in a `.env` file.
-The service supports both MongoDB and PostgreSQL backends.
+The service supports both MongoDB and PostgreSQL backends with full thread safety for concurrent gRPC requests.

+### Thread Safety

+The service uses a gRPC `ThreadPoolExecutor` to handle multiple concurrent requests:

+- **MongoDB**: Uses thread-safe PyMongo client
+- **PostgreSQL**: Uses a thread-safe connection pool to handle concurrent database operations

 ### Quick Configuration Examples